BACK TO BASICS: Claiming Your Authorship on the Web

 Signing Up for Google Authorship

-If you're interested in taking the first step into Google Authorship, there are a few things to get in order.
+If you're interested in being confirmed in the Google Authorship program, there are a few things to get in order.

 1. Go Prep Your Google+ Profile